TCReaper/ML_proj/README.md

 ### 2. Code Files
-All of the code is executable from `main.ipynb`.
+All of the code is executable from `main.ipynb`, however you are encouraged to access individual files.
-However, we have split the multiple questions into separate files for readability:
+We have elaborated on sections/implementations of the code, and it is also much more readable  :)
+Relevant files as follows:
 ```bash
 main.ipynb
 ML_Proj_Part_1.ipynb